Back to: SQL Server Tutorial For Beginners and Professionals

 ALTER DATABASE TEST_DB SET READ_COMMITTED_SNAPSHOT ON

-Once you set the Read Committed Snapshot Isolation Level then open 2 instances of SQL Server Management Studio.
-From the first instance execute the Transaction 1 code and from the second instance execute the Transaction 2 code and you will notice that the Transaction 2 is blocked until the Transaction 1 is completed its execution and when the Transaction 1 completed its execution, then Transaction 2 also completes its execution successfully without any update conflict.
+Once you set the Read Committed Snapshot Isolation Level, open 2 instances of SQL Server Management Studio.
+From the first instance, execute the Transaction 1 code, and from the second instance, execute the Transaction 2 code. you will notice that Transaction 2 is blocked until Transaction 1 has completed its execution, and when Transaction 1 completes its execution, then Transaction 2 also completes its execution successfully without any update conflict.

 --Transaction 1 SET TRANSACTION ISOLATION LEVEL READ COMMITTED BEGIN TRANSACTION UPDATE Products SET Quantity = 5 WHERE Id = 1001 WAITFOR DELAY '00:00:15' COMMIT TRANSACTION --Transaction 2 SET TRANSACTION ISOLATION LEVEL READ COMMITTED BEGIN TRANSACTION UPDATE Products SET Quantity = 8 WHERE Id = 1001 COMMIT TRANSACTION